mediasp/music_story/README.md

 ```

 Should be able to cope with big XML files, as it uses an XML::Reader to scan through the file one artist at a time; only the current artist object is kept in memory.
 (Although only tried it on a 330KB file so far so YMMV...)

+## License

+Released under the MIT license.

+## Version Notes.
+### 2.0.0
+  * requires at least ruby 1.9.3
+  * changed the gem requirement from our local 'persistence' gem to the 'hold' gem available on rubygems.